jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 Therefore, the knowlege of Elementals is essential in creating a better world both ecologically and morally.

 The science of Elementals falls under Bio Superphysics which focuses on life as an active expression of the ideas of the Supreme.
+This means we have to reclassify life as:
+- physical
+- metaphysical

 Generally, their study will add diversity to human life just as:
 - the study of art leads to artists and galleries